MMartnick/EndoRun/README.md

-# EndoRun
+# Out Runner
-Unity based endless runner game

-This is an early build but with full functionality.
-Development will continue as I add new features and refactor current scripts.
+Out Runner is a Unity based endless runner game, built in C#.
+The project is in a complete and working state and has been made available through the Google Play Store for Android Devices.